 Supported languages: French, Spanish, German, English, Chinese, Japanese, Korean, Turkish, Russian, Italian, Portuguese, and more than 100 other languages.

 With an impressive user base of more than 60 million people, Busuu is worth checking out.
-It’s a well-designed app that offers complete lesson packages, which cover a good amount of content.
-The app provides basic flashcards, along with grammar, writing, dialogue, and pronunciation exercises.
-The quizzes and vocabulary games are quite fun for testing your knowledge.
+It’s a well-designed app that offers about a thousand complete lesson packages, all of which are created by linguistic experts and span an impressive amount of content.
+The app provides you with essential flashcards, along with grammar, writing, dialogue, and pronunciation exercises.
+The quizzes and vocabulary games are also quite fun for testing your knowledge, and they keep you easily engaged while you learn.

-Busuu also offers a set of handy travel courses that provide the basics for a particular language, allowing you to better prepare for your next trip.
+Busuu also offers a set of handy travel courses that provide the basics for a particular language, allowing you to better prepare for your next trip and interact with the locals.
 You can even chat with native speakers — and have them correct your text — or earn points by correcting other learners.
-There’s an offline mode, too, so you can download lessons and study without an internet connection.
+There’s an offline mode, too, so you can download lessons and study without an internet connection — perfect for on-the-go learning.

 Supported languages: Spanish, English, German, French, Italian, Portuguese, Turkish, Arabic, Polish, Russian, Chinese, and Japanese.